ondewo/ondewo.github.io/docs/ondewo-vtsi-api/8.0.0/index.md

 <a name="ondewo.nlu.CcaiProjectSorting.CcaiProjectSortingField"></a>

 ### CcaiProjectSorting.CcaiProjectSortingField
-Enum to specify the sorting field for CCAI projects.
+Enum to specify the sorting field for CCAI service projects.

 | Name | Number | Description |
 | ---- | ------ | ----------- |